 ‘You’re not Van Gogh.’

 ‘I could never be, no,’ she murmured.
-‘But I guess I feel just as ill as he did.’
+‘But I guess I feel just as ill.’

 She dropped to the floor before you could finish, hiding her eyes with her palms, curling up in a corner next to the cupboard:

 ‘I also want to go away.
 By myself…I want to be free.
 Like you.
 Not – a burden, not hand-luggage.’